-Based on the review of strengths, weaknesses, opportunities, and threats, a set of bold actions have been identified to take the University to a higher level of academic quality and institutional excellence over the next ten years.
+Based on the review of strengths, weaknesses, opportunities, and threats detailed above, a set of bold actions have been identified to take the University to a higher level of academic quality and institutional excellence over the next ten years.
 These actions are captured in seven integrated strategic initiatives steeped in the values of institutional mission and goals.
-The strategic initiatives for the planning period 2024-2034 are:
+Strategic initiatives interpret vision, and strategic objectives drive implementation.
+In fact, the strategic initiatives reflect and support the purpose of the University as articulated in its mission, vision, values, and mandates, as well as the key challenges, opportunities, and strategic issues facing the University that were outlined earlier.
+It is important, therefore, to think rationally about these initiatives -- focus on the whole as well as the parts.
+The strategic initiatives for the planning period 2012-2022 are:

-- 1. Strategic Initiative 1: The University will be recognized for quality of educational programmes essential for professional growth and development of the students. - 2.
-Strategic Initiative 2: The academic programmes and services offered by the university will be Student-Centered. - 3.
-Strategic Initiative 3: The faculty and staff will have opportunities for growth and development. - 4.
-Strategic Initiative 4: The University will be the recognized higher education leader in innovation, incubation, stratup, quality, and service. - 5.
-Strategic Initiative 5: The University will have cost effective and adequate Infrastructure. - 6.
-Strategic Goal 6: The University will have financial architecture in place that enables to mobilize more and more funds internally and externally and at the same is able to use its scarce financial resources in an efficient manner. - 7.
-Strategic Goal 7: The University will have strategic alliance and collaboration with leading institutions within and outside the country required to achieve its strategic goals.
+- 1. Strategic Initiative #1: The University will be recognized for quality of educational programmes essential for professional growth and development of the students - 2.
+Strategic Initiative #2: The academic programmes and services offered by the university will be Student-Centered. - 3.
+Strategic Initiative #3: The faculty and staff will have opportunities for growth and development to remain effective. - 4.
+Strategic Initiative #4: The University will be the recognized higher education leader in innovation, quality, and service. - 5.
+Strategic Initiative #5: The University will have cost effectiveness and adequate Infrastructure. - 6.
+Strategic Goal #6: The University will have adequate financial resource required for excellence - 7.
+Strategic Goal #7: The University will have strategic alliance and collaboration with leading institution within and outside the country required to achieve its strategic goals.